butwhywhy/ams-stats/README.md

 amsstats
 =========

-Statistics tools for determining Anisotropy of Magnetic Susceptibility
+Statistics tools for determining the eigenparameters and their confidence intervals of the Anisotropy of Magnetic Susceptibility tensor.
+The results are obtained by bootstrap method (Constable, C. and Tauxe, L.; J Geophys Res, 1990) and linear perturbation analysis (Hext, G.R.; Biiometrika, 1963) are implemented.

 Installation
 ------------